WebX-Divin/RenameBot-Premium/README.md

 # Rename Bot Premium Repo.
-Give a start and Use the Repo as your need.
+Give a star and Use the Repo as your need.

 ----